brimdata/zed/docs/language/functions/README.md

 # Functions

-Functions appear in expression context and take Zed values are arguments and produce a value as a result:
+Functions appear in expression context and take Zed values as arguments and produce a value as a result.

 * [abs](abs.md) - absolute value of a number
 * [base64](base64.md) - encode/decode base64 strings